 The ADC Program's mission is to maximize the patient’s ability to function, while maintaining independence and dignity.
 Our team also works with families and caregivers to minimize caregiver strain and distress.

-- A 90-minute in-person visit with one of our Dementia Care Specialists
+- A 90-minute Initial visit with one of our Dementia Care Specialists

-- A personalized care plan developed with the referring physician
+- A personalized care plan for each patient and caregiver

-- Follow-up phone calls or in-person visits to make sure the plan is implemented or modified as needed
+- Follow-up care (telephone and in-person appointments) to ensure the plan is implemented or modified as needed

-- 24/7, 365 day a year access for caregivers who need assistance and advise in order to avoid Emergency Department visits and hospitalizations
+- 24/7, 365 day a year access for caregivers who need assistance and advice in order to avoid Emergency Department visits and hospitalization

-All patients are monitored at least annually to ensure that ongoing and emerging needs are met.
-In-person visits are covered by Medicare.
-Telephone calls and many other services (for example, support groups, educational programs, and referrals to community-based organizations) are at no cost to you.
+- All patients receive an annual comprehensive assessment to ensure that ongoing and emerging needs are met.
+In-person visits, telemedicine video visits and scheduled telephone calls are covered by Medicare.
+The ADC Program also offers services that are at no cost to you (for example, support groups, educational programs, and referrals to community-based organizations).

-Have a diagnosis of Dementia or related diseases
+All patients must have a diagnosis of dementia or a related condition

-Must not be in a nursing home or enrolled in hospice
+Must not reside in a nursing home or be enrolled in hospice

-Must receive continuous care from a UCLA Primary Care Physician, Neurologist, or Psychiatrist
+Must receive ongoing care from a UCLA Primary Care Physician, Neurologist, or Psychiatrist